zhexuandliu/neMDBD/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Map discontinuity-based diagnosis for neighbor embedding methods
+# Map discontinuity based diagnosis for neighbor embedding methods

 ## Installation